RyanVinyard/hair-salon/README.md

 ## Known Bugs

 _Currently, stylist names are not being inserted into the SQL database correctly.
-This breaks the app._
+This breaks the app.
+To do: fix name display, add styling_

 ## Support and contact details